 NOTE: Sensors are supplied factory calibrated with a 4-20mA signal output corresponding to their specific range (0-2, OR 0-10ppm).
 Any span/range calibration can be done at your PLC or other 4-20mA input device.
 Fine span calibration can be done at the sensor if required.
 The zero-point calibration is not necessary since the zero setting is very stable.
-Periodic calibration (about once per week) is recommended.
+Check calibration about once per week.
+No need to calibrate if it has not changed much.
 This is useful in tracking sensor failures as well.
 This calibration should also be done at the PLC or other 4-20mA input device.